Table of Contents

 Include AI-powered insights or set up a structure that your whole team can follow

-Whether you’re managing 20 clients or 200, your reports are one of your agency’s strongest retention tools—without burning your team out in the process.
+Whether you're managing 20 clients or 200, your reports are one of your agency's strongest retention tools, and they don't have to burn your team out in the process.

 Because at the end of the day, most clients don't want raw data for data's sake.
 They want confidence.
 They want clarity.
 And they want to know they're in good hands.